Amstetten, Lower Austria: Shopping

-Amstetten provides good shopping opportunities for its residents.
-There is a shopping centre with clothes shops, shoe shops, a supermarket, technology shops and other amenities.
-The shopping centre also has free WiFi.
-Amstetten’s high street has some clothes shops and several restaurants.
-There are two second hand shops in Amstetten where good quality clothes can be purchased cheaply.
-There are several large supermarkets including an Interspar, Billa and Hofer.
+There is a shopping centre named CCA with clothes shops, shoe shops, a supermarket, technology shops and other amenities.
+Amstetten's high street has some clothes shops and several restaurants.

 Culture

-Unfortunately, details of Amstetten’s culture scene are not easily found online.
-For detailed information of events in Amstetten, the City Hall (Rathaus) can provide programmes and leaflets.
 Johann Pölz Halle is the local concert hall where school balls, theatre performances and concerts are held.
 Amstetten has an annual 'Kulturwochen', a series of weeks in Autumn dedicated to Culture.
 This includes performances from the Amstetten Symphony Orchestra and local Amateur dramatic groups, as well as professional theatre, cabarets, story-telling, lectures and exhibitions.

 In Winter, Amstetten has its own Christmas Market.
 In Summer, a summer musical theatre made of amateurs and professionals entertains in what is called 'Musicalsummer Amstetten'.